villagescience/documentation/README.md

 # VS-Pi: Installation and Development

-For any issues or updates to this page, please visit [our discussion forums](http://discuss.villagescience.org/latest) or [contact us](http://villagescience.wpengine.com/contact/).
+For any issues or updates to this page, please visit [our discussion forums](http://discuss.villagescience.org/latest) or [contact us](http://villagescience.org/contact/).

 ## Required Hardware
-For full details, please visit the [Technology page](http://villagescience.wpengine.com/technology/).
+For full details, please visit the [Technology page](http://villagescience.org/technology/).
+For a fully functional VS-Pi server you will need:
 * Raspberry Pi Model B
 * 32GB SD card
 * USB WiFi adapter
+* Micro USB power cord
+* Raspberry Pi case

+For the initial installation you will need:
+* Keyboard
-* Keyboard/mouse/display
+* Display
-* Ethernet cable
+* Ethernet cable to an internet connection

 ## Installation Steps
-Once you have the required hardware, follow the instructions below to set up a fresh installation on the Raspberry Pi. *Please note that this installation does not include any of the educational content that is intended for use as part of the [iQuEST pilot project](http://villagescience.wpengine.com/iquest-pilot-project/).*
+Once you have the required hardware, follow the instructions below to set up a fresh installation on the Raspberry Pi. *Please note that this installation does not include any of the educational content that is intended for use as part of the [iQuEST pilot project](http://villagescience.org/iquest-pilot-project/).*

 1. Install Raspberry Pi’s New Out Of Box Software (NOOBS) to SD card following [these instructions](http://www.raspberrypi.org/downloads).
 2. Boot Raspberry Pi with the ethernet cable connected.